 “We’ve always known of the huge benefits pets bring to people’s lives.
 Pet therapy is a growing every year, particularly in relation to physical and mental disabilities and post- traumatic stress disorders.
 Pets also bring tremendous comfort to the elderly and the lonely.
 But this research shows how pets can also help children with allergies and chronic conditions such as asthma.
 It’s terrific news and of course we’re hoping it will encourage more parents to take on a pet-or pets- when their children are infants.”

 “It’s important more research investigates these findings so we can understand more about the biological reasons behind it,” said Ms Goldman.

 The Swedish research paper is available to view on PLUS One available here.

-Asthma Australia is the health peak body representing people with asthma, people can seek support by phoning 1800 ASTHMA (1800 278 462) to speak to an Asthma Educator or by visiting https://asthma.org.au.
+Asthma Australia is the health peak body representing people with asthma, people can seek support by booking a call with an Asthma Educator or calling 1800 ASTHMA (1800 278 462).